zhangsu/ccspec/README.md

 ```

 ## Getting Started
-CCSpec contains hierarchical structures of example groups and examples.
+CCSpec contains hierarchical structures of *example group*s and *example*s.
 Each
 example group is a collection of descriptions of related behavioral examples.
 The `describe` function returns an example group, which can contain multiple
 examples specified by the `example`, `specify` or `it`.